Frequently Asked Questions

 If, at any time, you need a police officer to respond, but you do not feel it is an emergency, please dial the non-emergency number at the 9-1-1 dispatch center.
 The number is 570-992-9911.
 The dispatchers are in radio contact with the patrol officers and will dispatch them to your location as soon as possible.

 If you need to speak to a police officer, or to anyone in police administration, please feel free to contact our police headquarters at 570-421-6800 from 8:00am to 5:30pm Monday through Friday, with the exception of holidays.
 Each officer and employee has voice mail and email where you can leave a message if they are not readily available, or if you call after our normal business hours.
-Please consult our Officer Directory for extension numbers.
+Please consult our staff directory for extension numbers.

 Accident Reports are now available to citizens 24/7 for no additional cost